CarloDePieri/pytest-vimqf/README.md

-When running pytest in vim (for example using [pytest-vim-compiler](https://github.com/CarloDePieri/pytest-vim-compiler) inside [vim-dispatch](https://github.com/tpope/vim-dispatch)), its output in the quickfix window will show a broken layout (since there actually are less columns available than pytest calculated).
+When running pytest in vim (for example using [pytest-vim-compiler](https://github.com/CarloDePieri/pytest-vim-compiler) inside [vim-dispatch](https://github.com/tpope/vim-dispatch)), its output in the quickfix window will show a broken layout (since there actually are fewer columns available than pytest calculated).

 This issue is exacerbated if `signcolumn` is set.